If employees are the heart of your small business, paying them accurately and on time could very well be what keeps things ticking.

 Step 3: Calculate Employee Pay

 Below is a very simplified overview of the complex calculations of hourly and salary pay.
-Use our free online payroll calculator for a more accurate estimate.
+For a more accurate estimate of net pay, use our free hourly payroll calculator.

 Hourly